ArdenJ/calendar/README.md

 ## Todos

-- Styling
 - Make the project more mobile-friendly
+- Make interactions more interesting
 - Add updateEVENT mutation
 - Add more depth to event listings
-- Add ability to reorder events
 - Tidy up typescript
+- Add highlighting for Card components that are days of the month in context
+- Add a way to escape out of creating an event

 ## Built With